tjper/teleport/design.md

 Cgroups have a number of sharp edges and nuances to them.
 Tests will ensure the following:
 - mounting/unmounting
-- mounting when mount has alread been performed
+- mounting when mount has already been performed
 - setup/cleanup
 - setup when `/cgroup2/jobworker` already exists
 - memory, cpus, and io controls are being applied and are reflected in process stats